 - a.
 Help define an adequate subject and the scope of the paper.
 A proposed title and outline of the paper must be presented for approval to your advisor at least 60 days prior to the scheduled seminar presentation date.
 The student must complete the required form (including student name, topic, advisor's name, presentation date, paper draft due date, and final paper due date plus signatures of student and advisor) and submit to the Dean's office at least 60 days prior to the scheduled seminar presentation date.
 If this form is not submitted, the oral presentation will be delayed. - b.
 Review the paper's rough drafts and give constructive comments on the content and format. - c.
-Assist the student, as needed, regarding the oral presentation. - d.
+Assist the student, as needed, in creating the PowerPoint and oral presentation.
+Review the PowerPoint and oral presentation prior to the scheduled presentation date. - d.
 Review and approve the final copy within 4 weeks of the oral presentation or prior to completion of program/graduation, whichever comes first.
 The final paper must be presented to the advisor at least 14 days prior to this deadline.